af83/rest-mongo/README.md

 # rest-mongo
-A JS ORM for nodejs and mongo-db
+A JS ORM for nodejs / mongo-db and/or the browser.

 ## Intro

-rest-mongo is a wrapper around node-mongodb-native for easier use of MongoDB from nodejs.
+RestMongo works by letting you describe your data using a JSON schema and then provides you high level objects which can be created / updated / deleted / retrieved using an easy-to-use API.
-It provides high level functions to interact with your objects, which are generated from a JSON schema.
+The core functionalities work on both node and the browser.
+There are different backends, wether you want to plug to a mongodb, a REST API, etc.

 ## Examples